-In today’s digital era, research and technology mix in one.
+On top of that, every year, a report with impact factors is published by Clarivate, formerly known as Thomson Reuters.In today’s digital era, research and technology mix in one.
 It’s a fact that digital solutions benefit science.
 From online recruiting to healthcare apps, researchers and patients profit from the implementation of technology.
 However, people often forget that only a couple of decades ago the only way to access research sources was via literature search of printed pieces.
 Interestingly enough, journal impact factors were originally designed to help librarians track literature searches and purchase new journals.
 To be more precise, impact factors were initially designed as bibliometric indicators by the Institute for Scientific Information (ISI) (“Impact factors: arbiter of excellence?”
 2003).
 The first time impact factors appeared in practice was in 1963.
 Back then, impact factors were widely used in libraries to track subscriptions and record shelving data.
 However, many issues still have no answer: is the impact factor index relevant in libraries when many individuals reshelve books by themselves?